Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

 ## Gather LUIS connection information.
 While still connected to your new service within the LUIS portal do the following.
-* On left of Dashboard screen, note and record locally the value displayed for "Version:".
+* From left of Dashboard screen, record locally the value displayed for "Version:".
 Used as \<app-version-number> by Dispatch.
   - this is typically "0.1"
 * Click the "Manage" tab located to the left of the "Train" button.
   - copy and save locally the GUID value shown for value "Application ID".
 Used as \<app-id-for-weather-app>.